 These are only a few of the benefits and privacy protocols that VPNs have to offer.
 Many VPN services allow you to easily personalize your protection configuration to address your specific privacy concerns.

-You can also easily combine a VPN with any of the other methods in this guide.
+You can also easily combine VPN security with any of the other methods in this online privacy guide to create a comprehensive privacy protection strategy.

 One of the most popular methods of getting online securely and anonymously on a computer is to use the Tor network.
 Now, this option is available for Android users, too.